mercure-imaging/mercure/docs/install.rst

     journalctl -u hermes_bookkeeper.service
     journalctl -u hermes_ui.service

-In addition, you could open a webbrowser and test if the login page appears if you enter the server ip (with port :8000 - or the port that you selected).
+In addition, you should open a web browser and test if the login page appears if you enter the server ip (with port :8000 - or the port that you selected).

 Completing the PostgreSQL configuration
 ---------------------------------------

-Now that the database tables have been created by the bookkeeper, we can grant read-only permissions to the user "redash".
+Now that the database tables have been created by the bookkeeper, you can grant read-only permissions to the user "redash".
 This can be achieved by running the following commands.

 ::